Praga Bohema: Design

-Although the Bohema is heavily oriented towards track performance, it maintains several features that somewhat preserve its useability as a road car, such as storage bins located at the rear wheel arches and Alcantara stitching in the interior.
-British firm Litchfield Engineering has also made several modifications to the engine, which is shared with the Nissan GT-R. The VR38DETT's wet sump oil system has been replaced with a dry sump, the turbochargers have been replaced with Litchfield's own, bringing power and torque up to 710 PS at 6,800 rpm and 725 Nm between 3,000 rpm and 6,000 rpm, and is paired to a titanium exhaust at the rear.
+Although the Bohema is heavily oriented towards track performance, it maintains several features that somewhat preserve its usability as a road car, such as storage bins located at the rear wheel arches and Alcantara stitching in the interior.
+British firm Litchfield Motors made several modifications to the engine, which was originally featured in the Nissan GT-R. The VR38DETTs wet sump oil system has been replaced with a dry sump, the turbochargers have been replaced with Litchfield's own, bringing power and torque up to 710 PS at 6,800 rpm and 725 Nm between 3,000 rpm and 6,000 rpm, and is paired to a titanium exhaust at the rear.

 Power is sent through the rear wheels via a 6-speed Hewland sequential manual transmission, to tyres fitted with Pirelli Trofeo R (305/30 ZR19 102Y rear, 245/40 ZR18 97Y front).
 This arrangement allows for the interchangeability of road tyres with track-only Michelin slicks, which are the same size.

 The mechanical grip is complemented by the radical exterior design that Praga claims will provide 900 kg of downforce at 250 km/h.
 This is a similar ratio to the Bugatti Veyron.
 With such downforce, the car could theoretically drive upside down at this speed.
 Extensive use of carbon fibre throughout the car including its chassis gives it a kerb weight of just under 1000 kg.